 2. Accuracy of Intelligent Automation Solutions is Dependent on Humans

-Case in Point: Process Mining
+Case in Point: RPA and Process Mining

 Perhaps, without exception, all enterprise automation solutions are purpose-built programs designed to do one thing within a certain set of rules and guardrails.